The Deligne-Riemann-Roch isomorphism: Construction of the Deligne--Riemann--Roch isomorphism

-\begin{theorem} Let $S$ be a scheme.
-There exists a unique DRR isomorphism for lci projective morphisms of $S$-schemes (resp. lci morphisms of $S$-schemes if $S$ is quasi-compact) such that: \begin{enumerate} \item In the case of regular closed immersions, it coincides with the DRR isomorphism of Theorem \ref{thm:DRRi-general}. \item In the case of a projective bundle $\pi\colon\PBbb(\Ecal)\to X$ with $\Ecal$ of rank $r\geq 1$, $\RR_{\pi}(\Ocal(-i))$, for $0\leq i\leq r-1$, is given by the constructions in Proposition \ref{prop:RR-proj-left} and Proposition \ref{prop:RR-proj-right}. \end{enumerate} \end{theorem} \begin{proof} For the existence, Theorem \ref{thm:DRRi-general} and Theorem \ref{thm:RR-P(E)} prove that Construction/Definition \ref{construction-definition:DRR} yields an isomorphism which satisfies the required properties for a DRR isomorphism, except possibly the compatibility with the composition.
+for lci projective morphisms $f:X \to Y$ of $S$-schemes (resp. lci morphisms of $S$-schemes if $S$ is quasi-compact) such that: \begin{enumerate} \item In the case of regular closed immersions, it coincides with the DRR isomorphism of Theorem \ref{thm:DRRi-general}. \item In the case of a projective bundle $\pi\colon\PBbb(\Ecal)\to X$ with $\Ecal$ of rank $r\geq 1$, $\RR_{\pi}(\Ocal(-i))$, for $0\leq i\leq r-1$, is given by the constructions in Proposition \ref{prop:RR-proj-left} and Proposition \ref{prop:RR-proj-right}. \end{enumerate} \end{theorem} \begin{proof} For the existence, Theorem \ref{thm:DRRi-general} and Theorem \ref{thm:RR-P(E)} prove that Construction/Definition \ref{construction-definition:DRR} yields an isomorphism which satisfies the required properties for a DRR isomorphism, except possibly the compatibility with the composition.
 The treatment of the latter follows the same pattern as in the theory of generalized holomorphic analytic torsion classes \cite[Theorem 7.7, pp. 42--43]{BFL2}, formally replacing the latter by the DRR isomorphisms.
 Due to its relevance, we next explain how to adapt the argument in our setting.

 Let $f\colon X\to Y$ and $g\colon Y\to Z$ be lci morphisms of $S$-schemes.
-By Proposition \ref{prop:base-reduction}, we can suppose that $S$ is divisorial and that the morphisms are projective.
+By Proposition \ref{prop:base-reduction}, we may assume that $S$ is divisorial and that the morphisms are projective.
 We begin by choosing projective factorizations

 From the first one, we deduce a projective factorization for $f$, namely

 We can further factor the immersion $i$ as

 Taking these diagrams into account, together with Corollary \ref{cor:diagonal} and Proposition \ref{prop:compositionofinclusions}, we have